Rob Lewis (entrepreneur): ROXi

 Lewis founded ROXi in 2014 after he tried to buy his parents a music streaming system for Christmas. "...I would have to provide technical support - that was the light-bulb moment."
 The thought of constant queries about how to use a complex system was not attractive, so he set about creating something much simpler.
 "I set the team a challenge.
 Can we make something that comes in a box, affordable for most people, open the box, and two minutes later you've got a jukebox with all the world's music."
 ROXi announced the Electric Jukebox digital media player on 14 October 2015.
 Electric Jukebox was discontinued and succeeded by ROXi, a television based music entertainment experience with music streaming, radio, karaoke, music games, sound machine and visuals in August 2017.
 ROXi is available on pay TV and Smart TV platforms and via the ROXi Music System digital media player.
 Lewis brokered a partnership with Sky to bring ROXi to millions of homes on Sky Q in September 2020.

-Lewis has raised over £11.6m ($15m) for ROXi to date with early backing from former Take That member Robbie Williams, Grammy award-winning artist Sheryl Crow, Britain’s Got Talent judge, singer and presenter Alesha Dixon, and actor, writer and comedian Stephen Fry.
+Lewis raised over £11.6m ($15m) for ROXi by September, 2020, with early backing from former Take That member Robbie Williams, Grammy award-winning artist Sheryl Crow, Britain’s Got Talent judge, singer and presenter Alesha Dixon, and actor, writer and comedian Stephen Fry.
 Lewis also received investment for ROXi from former Formula One and McLaren Group executive Ron Dennis who took a 10% stake in the company alongside investors such as Henrik Holmark the former CFO of jewellery chain Pandora Henrik Holmark, and Saracens rugby club owner Nigel Wray, the former manager of Irish rock band U2 Paul McGuinness and TomTom co-founder Mark Gretton who invested in the company.